arnaudroger/blog/_posts/2017-07-17-deep-dive-clone-vs-copy.md

 ![Object](/blog/images/CloneVCopy/array-objects.png)

 As we can see `clone` is grossly about 10% cheaper on small arrays compared to `Arrays.copyOf`, still it a good option especially for small arrays.
+It's slightly surprising as both uses the same [copy mechanism](https://github.com/dmlloyd/openjdk/blob/jdk8u/jdk8u/hotspot/src/share/vm/opto/library_call.cpp#L4581).
+I will try to update the section here but my guess is that the difference might be due to the allocation code.

 # Objects